Rhazra0/SFS_DR24/README.md

 4: Wet within 40 cm depth for over 11 months

-## Elevation
+## Copernicus GLO-90 Digital Elevation Model
-As part of the Copernicus programme, the European Space Agency has procured from Airbus a 90 metre resolution global extent digital elevation model.
-The product's original source is the TanDEM-X mission and has been produced by DLR e.V.
-(Distribution Airbus Defence and Space GmbH).
+As part of the Copernicus programme, the European Space Agency has procured from Airbus a 90m resolution global extent digital elevation model.
+Units are in meters.

-The data product is in line with Copernicus' free and open access distribution policy.
-The data have been aggregated from the original 1-degree by 1-degree tiles, as provided by the ESA data access system, into 10-degree by 10-degrees tiles either for the DEM alone or for the respective auxiliary information

 https://ec.europa.eu/eurostat/web/gisco/geodata/digital-elevation-model/copernicus#Elevation